ryan-pro/RhythmGame/README.md

 All art assets, unless stated otherwise, are AI-generated.

 ## Current Features
-- **Basic Gameplay Mechanics:** Players can tap on each lane of the track.
+- **Basic gameplay mechanics:** Players can tap on each lane of the track.
 Tap-hold input is registered, but no gameplay elements yet use it.
-- **Audio Visual Synchronization:** Visual elements synchronize with the music beats.
+- **Audio-visual synchronization:** Visual elements synchronize with the music beats.
-- **User Interface:** Title screen and basic main menu implemented, with music-synchronized elements.
+- **Some user interface:** Title screen and basic main menu implemented, with music-synchronized elements.
+Simple results screen implemented.

 ## Roadmap
 ### Short-term Goals
 - **Code comments:** As a portfolio project, more comments are needed to explain some areas of the codebase.
-- **Stage ending logic:** Currently, once a song ends, nothing happens.
-Needs a results screen and a means to return to menu.
 - **In-game feedback:** Game lacks any visual or other feedback for hitting notes.
 No in-game way to tell if you hit the note correctly.
 - **Pause screen:** Some basic logic for pausing exists, but is not yet implemented.
-- **Enhanced Visual Effects:** Stage needs visual elements behind the main track visual.
+- **Audio-visual sync calibrator:** Some devices introduce audio or visual lag; a calibration tool is essential.

 ### Long-term Goals
-- **Audio-visual sync calibrator:** Some devices introduce audio or visual lag; a calibration tool is essential.
+- **Enhanced visual effects:** Stage needs visual elements behind the main track visual.
+- **Scoring system:** Player should be scored based on hit type, streak, etc.
 - **Song selection menu:** Menu should list every playable song along with available song info when selected.
 - **Working options menu:** Add a menu to change game settings, calibrate audio-visual synchronization, etc.
 - **Better notes editor:** Placing notes is too manual and tedious to do.
 A better way can be made, either in-editor or with an external tool.